Giovanni Pietro Bellori: Works

 In 1664 Bellori delivered an influential speech to the Accademia di San Luca on the Ideal in Art.
 In 1672 he published this as a preface to his biographies of recent and contemporary artists, entitled: Le vite de’ pittori, scultori et architetti moderni (The lives of the modern painters, sculptors, and architects).
 Since then it has acquired almost canonical status as one of the earliest declarations of the principles of Classicism.

-Bellori's Lives of the Artists covers the brothers Annibale Carracci and Agostino Carracci, Domenico Fontana, Federico Barocci, Michelangelo Merisi da Caravaggio, Rubens, Anthony van Dyck, Francois Duquesnoy, Domenico Zampieri (il Domenichino), Giovanni Lanfranco, Alessandro Algardi and Nicolas Poussin.
-He planned a work on Bolognese artists, but, only completed entries for Guido Reni, Andrea Sacchi and Carlo Maratta.
+Bellori's Lives of the Artists is one of the foundational texts of the history and criticism of European art.
+It covers the brothers Annibale Carracci and Agostino Carracci, Domenico Fontana, Federico Barocci, Michelangelo Merisi da Caravaggio, Rubens, Anthony van Dyck, Francois Duquesnoy, Domenico Zampieri (il Domenichino), Giovanni Lanfranco, Alessandro Algardi and Nicolas Poussin.
+Bellori planned a work on Bolognese artists, but, only completed entries for Guido Reni, Andrea Sacchi and Carlo Maratta.
+The life of Maratta was published in 1732 and the three biographies together, edited from his manuscript, in 1942.

 Views

 In Bellori's view, the Renaissance ideal had been rescued from the tangled post-Raphael and Michelangelo styles now known as Mannerism, by the robust classicism of those following Annibale Carracci's lead.
 Bellori advocated idealism over realism or naturalism.
 This famously led to Bellori's reverence of the painting of Annibale Carracci and repudiation of Caravaggio.
 His writing of the 'Idea' is influenced by Giovanni Battista Agucchi, Vasari, Leon Battista Alberti, Aristotle and others.
-In Bellori's Lives the artists he most admired were Domenichino and Nicolas Poussin; his friend the sculptor Alessandro Algardi was praised while Bernini was not mentioned and he included the painters Andrea Sacchi and his pupil Carlo Maratta, however, he omitted Pietro da Cortona.
+In Bellori's Lives the artists he most admired were Domenichino and Nicolas Poussin; his friend the sculptor Alessandro Algardi was praised while Bernini was not mentioned.
+Bellori included the painters Andrea Sacchi and his pupil Carlo Maratta, however, he omitted Pietro da Cortona.
 Bellori often relied for his facts on the earlier biographies of Roman artists by Giovanni Baglione.

 Vasari's definition of disegno or design, at that time seen as the most important artistic element, is tied up in the concept of 'prudence'.
 An artist's work could essentially be seen as a series of choices, and the wisdom of these choices was owed to the character or 'prudence' of the artist.
 This forms the basis of subsequent value judgments in art by Bellori and his contemporaries.
 Bellori and Agucchi, after Aristotle, equated the practice of idealism with prudent choice, and naturalism with poor prudence.